FatemaAlsaaidi/Backup/Backup.md

    - Recommended for disaster recovery and long-term storage.
 - What it includes:
 	- A full backup includes every file and folder within the system being backed up, creating a complete copy of all data.
 This includes files, folders, applications, and even hard drives.
+- Pros & cons:
+- Pros:
+  - Provides a complete snapshot of the database.
+  - Simplifies recovery since all data is contained in one backup file.
+  - Essential for disaster recovery scenarios.
+- Cons:
+  - Can be time-consuming and resource-intensive, especially for large databases.
+  - Requires significant storage space.
+  - Not suitable for frequent backups due to performance impact.